Today’s technology was unthinkable fifty years ago.

 GSI has always been one of the leader company in Civita Castellana’s ceramics industry tradition.

-Since the 30’s GSI has been using its entrepreneurial spirit to overcome market difficulties.
+GSI has been using its entrepreneurial spirit to overcome market difficulties for 30 years.

 In this context the founders of the company have cleverly modelled traditional craftsmanship with evolving technical innovations in a Research and Development process based on a work ethic and value system which focuses on the human insight and know-how typical of Italian industry.